rob-carter/scicomproj/README.md

-# raytracing objects at near light speed
+# visualizing objects at near light speed

 ## info

 The goal of this project was to visualize what an object might look like when going at near light speed.

 To reach this goal, I created a site with two different simulations.
-The first is a ray traced sphere being transformed, and the other is a simpler length contraction simulation on 2d images.
+The first is a ray traced sphere being transformed (index.html), and the other is a simpler length contraction simulation on 2d images (index_alt.html).
 Both are interactive with the slider, the furthest right position represents 0.99c.

 ## how to use
 1. clone repo